-The log promises to incorporate the certificate and chain within a certain amount of time1.
+The log promises to incorporate this entry within a certain amount of time2.
 Failure to do so is considered a breach of contract by the log.
-This time is known as the Maximum Merge Delay (MMD)2.
-We anticipate the MMD being measured in hours.
-Clearly, the MMD is the longest possible time a rogue certificate can be used without detection.
+This time is known as the Maximum Merge Delay (MMD)3.

 The log itself consists of an ever-growing Merkle tree of all certificates ever issued.
-As we show in the detailed protocol document[ref] it is possible for anyone with a complete copy of the tree to efficiently show that any two versions of the tree are consistent: that is, the later version includes everything in the earlier version, in the same order, and all new entries come after all entries from the earlier version3.
+As we show in [ref] it is possible for anyone with a complete copy of the tree to efficiently show that any two versions of the tree are consistent: that is, the later version includes everything in the earlier version, in the same order, and all new entries come after all entries from the earlier version4.
 The size of this proof is logarithmically proportional to the number of entries.